Reflecting on Consumption

 The Occupiers are like many protesters, trailblazers, and

-whistleblowers: they raise the issues that should be addressed but we
+whistleblowers: they raise the issues that should be addressed but

 would rather ignore.
-Even long after their ideas become mainstream, we
+Even long after their ideas become mainstream,

 often still view protesters as annoying, impractical, or possibly